About us

 Luminous submillimetre-selected galaxies (SMGs) and dusty star-forming galaxies (DSFGs) are distant galaxies that are undergoing immense bursts of star formation, with typical star-formation rates of hundreds to thousands of times that of our Milky Way.
 These extreme systems likely represent a key phase in the formation of massive local elliptical galaxies and even 20 years after their discovery they continue to challenge theories of galaxy evolution.

 Please contact Dr Julie Wardlow for further information.
 This PhD project represents just one component of the research performed by the wider Astrophysics group at Lancaster University.
-Our PhD projects are offered on a competitive basis and are subject to the availability of funding.
 For more general information about PhD study in Physics at Lancaster please contact our postgraduate admissions staff at py-pgadmiss@lancaster.ac.uk.

 Supervisor